anvilresearch/json-mapping/DRAFT.md

 ### Project

-The "project" operation reverse "map".
+The "project" operation reverses "map".
 It iterates over key-value pairs in a mapping and reads values from a source object using the “left side” of a mapping (its key) and assigns those values to a target object using the corresponding “right side” of the mapping (its value).

 #### Mapping